yougotwill/SIDE/README.md

 ## SIDE

 SIDE makes Sublime just a bit more useful.
-The goal of SIDE is to mimic LSP features, without language servers and with only the things that are already in Sublime.
+The goal of SIDE is to mimic LSP features without language servers and without any protocol.
+It uses only the things that are already in Sublime.

 How is that even possible?
 Well SIDE is smart as much as you are.